Our One-term course aimed at aspiring filmmakers and TV specialists who have ambitions in working in the media industry.

 In the media industry, Bob specialises in storytelling, producing and interviewing.
 His mission is to train people valuable skills that will help them to work in this industry.

-From fiction films to TV production, Carl is an experienced audio specialist, producer, camera operator and editor.
+Carl is an experienced audio specialist, producer, camera operator and editor.
 He's worked on productions for the BBC, Channel 4, Sky, etc and has worked with some big names in the industry.

 Some of his recent work includes Blue Peter (BBC), Grand Designs (Ch4), Vicky McClure: My Dementia Choir (BBC), Find My Past (Lion Television), The Gunpowder Plotters and Churchill's First World War (BBC) and Portrait Artist of the Year & Sky Movies specials (Sky).